Hugofslopes/ft_transcendence/README.md

 </p>

 <p>
     After the basics of the project our group needed to choose modules to complete the mandatory part.
-The selected modules were :
+The selected modules were:
 </p>

 <ul>
     <li>Use Fastify with Node.js for backend development.</li>
-    <li>Use the Tailwind CSS. </li>
+    <li>Use Tailwind CSS. </li>
     <li>Use SQLite as designated database. </li>
     <li>Standard user management, authentication and users across tournaments:
         <ul>